Gamow-Teller Strength distributions in $^{76}\textrm{Ge}$, $^{76,82}\textrm{Se}$, and $^{90,92}\textrm{Zr}$ by the Deformed Proton-neutron QRPA: Numerical Results and Discussions

-Fig.\ref{fig7} show the GT(--) strength of $^{92}$Zr as a function of the excitation energy $E_{ex}$ w.r.t. the ground state of $^{92}$Zr, whose Q value is 2.005 MeV.
-The uppermost panel (a) of Fig.\ref{fig7} represent the experimental B(GT$^{-}$) values extracted from $^{92}$Zr(p,n)$^{92}$Nb reaction at 26MeV, which energy was too low to expect high-lying excited states.
-Excitation energies observed in this reaction are located below 9 MeV.
-Panels (b) is the our results for $\beta_2 = 0.1$.
+Figs. \ref{fig18} and \ref{fig19} show the GT(--) strength distributions and their running sum of $^{92}$Zr as a function of the $E_{ex}$ w.r.t. the ground state of $^{92}$Zr, whose Q value is 2.005 MeV.
+The uppermost panel (a) of Fig. \ref{fig18} represents the experimental B(GT$^{-}$) values extracted from $^{92}$Zr(p,n)$^{92}$Nb reaction at 26MeV.
+Since the projectile energy was too low to expect high-lying excited states, most GT excitation are observed below 9 MeV.
+Panels (b) $\sim$(d) are our results for $\beta_2$ = 0, 0.1, and -0.1.
+Results for $\beta_2 = \pm 0.1$, whose values are similar to $\beta_2^{E2} = 0.1027$, seem to be compatible with the experimental data.
+Our theoretical calculations address a possibility of another peak around 14 MeV at (c) and (d) in Fig. \ref{fig18}.

+On the other hand, $^{92}$Zr(p, n)$^{92}$Nb reaction is very important to understand cosmological origin of $^{92}$Nb \cite{Haya13} which nucleus is thought to be produced mainly by the neutrino process.
+In particular, the neutrino-induced reaction via charged current, $^{92}$Zr($\nu_e, e^-$)$^{92}$Nb, was shown to be vital for the $^{92}$Nb production \cite{Ch12-2}.
+Therefore, more experimental data on $^{92}$Nb or $^{92}$Zr by charge conserving and/or exchanging reactions with higher energy projectiles are desirable for understanding of the origin of $^{92}$Nb as well as nuclear structures and reactions related to $^{92}$Nb and $^{92}$Zr.